benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 ## DNSSEC

 Due to their top-level domain, some domains do not have DNSSEC available to them, even if they would like to deploy it.

 Even where the top-level domain supports it, DNSSEC is currently deployed in only 1% of domains, with adoption rates falling instead of rising, due to the difficulties of administrating it correctly.

 Therefore, DNSSEC cannot be relied on in this specification, and DNS must be considered insecure for the purposes of this specification.

 ## DNS SRV

 DNS SRV protocols (RFC 2782, RFC 6186) are not used here, for 2 reasons:

 1. DNS SRV relies on insecure DNS and the config can therefore be trivially spoofed by an attacker.
 See also DNSSEC above.
 2. DNS SRV does not provide all the necessary configuration parameters.
 For example, we need all of:

 * the username form ("fred@example.com", or "fred", or "fred\EXAMPLE", or even a username with no relation to the email address)
 * authentication method (password, CRAM-MD5, OAuth2, SSL client certificate)
 * authentication method parameters (e.g. OAuth parameters)

 and other parameters.
 If any of these parameters are not configured right, the configuration won't work.
 While these parameters could theoretically be added to DNS SRV, that would mean a new specification and render the idea void that this is a protocol that already exists, is standardized and deployed.
 It is unlikely that all DNS SRV records would be updated with the new values.
 Therefore, it does not solve the problem.

 This specification was created as an answer to these deficiencies and provides an alternative to DNS SRV.

 ## CAPABILITIES

 In the wild deployments from actual ISPs show that protocol-specific commands to find available authentication methods, e.g. IMAP `CAPABILITIES` or POP3 `CAPA`, are not reliable.
 Many email servers advertize authentication methods that do not work.

 Some IMAP servers are default configured to list all SASL authentication methods that have corresponding libraries installed on the system, independent on whether they are actually configured to work.
 The client receives a long list of authentication methods, and many of them do not work.
 Additionally, the server response may be only "authentication failed" and may not indicate whether the method failed due to lack of configuration, or because the password was wrong.
 Because some authentication servers lock the account after 3 failed login attempts, and it may also fail due to unrelated reasons (e.g. username form, wrong password, etc.), the client cannot blindly issue countless login attempts.
 Locking the account must be avoided.
 So, simply attempting all methods and seeing which one works is not an option for the email client.

 Additionally, some email servers advertize Kerberos / GSSAPI, but when trying to use it, the method fails, and also runs into a long 2 minute timeout in some cases.
 End users consider that to be a broken app.

 Additionally, such commands are protocol specific and have to be implemented in multiple different ways.

 Finally, some non-mail protocols may not support capabilties commands that include authentication methods.

 # Security Considerations

 ## Risk

 If an attacker can provide a forged configuration, the provided mail hostname and authentication server can be controlled by the attacker, and the attacker can get access to the plain text password of the user.
 The attack can be implemented as man-in-the-middle, so the end user might receive mail as expected and never notice the attack.

 An attacker gaining the plain text password of a real user is a very significant threat for the organization, not only because mail itself can contain sensitive information and can be used to issue orders within the organization that have wide-ranging impact, but given single-sign-on solutions, the same username and password may give access to other resources at the organization, including other computers or, in the case of admin users, even adminstrative access to the core of the entire organization.

 Multi-factor authentication might not defend against such attacks, because the user may believe to be logging into his email and therefore comply with any multi-factor authentication steps required.

 ## DNS

 Any protocol that relies on DNS without further validation, e.g. http, should be considered insecure.
 This also applies to the DNS MX lookup and the https calls that base on its results, as described in section "MX".

 One possible mitigation is to use multiple different DNS servers and verify that the results match, e.g. to use the native DNS resolver of the operating system, and additionally also query a hardcoded DoH (DNS over HTTPS) server.

 Nonetheless, the result should be used with care.
 If such configs are used, the end user MUST explicitly confirm the config, particularly the resulting second-level domains.
 See section "User approval".

 ## HTTP

 HTTP requests may be intercepted, redirected, or altered at the network level.
 See "Risk" above.

 Even if an http URL redirects to a https URL, and the domain of the https URL cannot be validated against the email domain, that is still insecure.

 For that reason, clients MUST prefer HTTPS over HTTP during config retrieval, within the same retrieval method.

 If such configs from HTTP are used, the end user MUST explicitly confirm the config, particularly the resulting second-level domains.
 See section "User approval".

 ## Config updates

 Part of the security properties of this protocol assume that the timeframe of possible attack is limited to the moment when the user manually sets up a new mail client.
 This moment is triggered by the end user, and a rare action - e.g. maybe once per year or even less, for typical setups -, so an attacker has limited chances to run an attack.
 While not a complete protection on its own, this reduces the risk significantly.

 However, if the mail client does regular configuration updates using this protocol, this security property is no longer given.
 For regular configuration updates, the mail client MUST use only mechanisms that are secure and cannot be tampered with by an active attacker.
 Furthermore, the user SHOULD still approve config changes.

 But even with all these protections implemented, the mail client vendor should make a security assessment for the risks of making such regular updates.
 The mail client vendor should consider that servers can be hacked, and most users simply approve changes proposed by the app, so these give only a limited protection.

 ## Server security

 Given that mail clients will trust the configuration, the server delivering it needs to be secure.
 Even though we call it "database", static configuration files that are generated before deployment in combination with a static web server offer better security and significantly better performance than dynamic queries from a database and responses generated on-the-fly on request.
 If a custom server is used, it SHOULD be updated regularly and hosted on a dedicated secure server with all unnecessary services and server features turned off.

 Additions and modifications to the configurations are applicable to all respective users and must be made with care.
 The authenticity of the configuration MUST be verified from authorative sources.
 Server hostnames MUST be compared with the email domain names they are serving, and if they differ, the ownership of the server hostnames MUST be validated.

 For these reasons, mail clients may use the public mail config database mentioned above.

 The risk is mitigated to some degree by section "User approval".

 # IANA Considerations

-This document has no IANA actions.
+TODO Create register for type

 --- back